MaastrichtU-IDS/PhDThesis/README.md

-# PhDThesis
+# PhD Thesis Managing and Writing
-This repository is for sharing PhD thesis managing and writing.
+This repository is for sharing resources and tips for PhD thesis managing and writing.
 Our focus group is UM (FSE/DACS/IDS) PhD students.
+Jordi Heijman and myself (Chang Sun) hosted a PhD Thesis Writing Workshop session in DACS research day in May 2023.
+The resources and suggestions we presented and collected in the workshop may be helpful for other and future PhD students.
+Therefore, we would like to share the slides, resources, and templates in this repository and will keep them updated.

+## Your Contribution is highly valuable
+We would also like to invite PhD students to ask questions and give commments by raising issues to the repo and share resources that may help your peers.
+For example, the UM thesis template on Overleaf is great but it still required me a lot work to modify the template (such as moving the overall Reference section to one Reference for each chapter.)
+Therefore, I would like to share my adopted template here so that future PhD students don't need to struggle with changing small things in Overleaf.